IEEEBerkeley/hope-www/pcb.rst

 running the following software:

 - `KiCad 5 <http://kicad-pcb.org/download/>`_

+It is *highly* recommended that students bring a computer mouse, and also a keyboard, if their device of choice does not have one built in.

 If you have difficulty obtaining the required course materials, please contact_ the instructors.